Equipment

 Equipment Specialist

-Expert aquarium specialist at Duckaroo Brisbane with years of experience in aquatic care, fish health, and aquascaping.
-Passionate about sharing knowledge to help fellow aquarists succeed.
+Aquarium specialist at Duckaroo Brisbane with years of experience in aquatic care, fish health, and aquascaping.